Who is Jak Jones? The Welsh qualifier making history at the World Championship

 Who is Jak Jones?
 The Welsh qualifier making history at the World Snooker Championship

-The 30-year-old has made a surprise run to the last four in Sheffield
+The 30-year-old has made a surprise run to the World Championship final in Sheffield, where he faces Kyren Wilson

 It took Jak Jones time to reach snooker’s biggest stage but the Welshman has made his presence felt since stepping into the Crucible.
 Nine times the 30-year-old tried and failed to make it through qualifying for the World Snooker Championship before finally breaking through last year — but Jones has swiftly established himself as a Sheffield specialist.